controlm/ctm-python-client/README.md

 ```
 ### Next Steps

-Once you have successfully completed the Hello World Program, try out the other examples!
-The examples cover more advanced flows with multiple job types and also with Application Integrator Job types.
+Once you have successfully completed the Hello World example,take a look int he BMC Demos, they cover more advanced flows with multiple job types and Application Integrator Job types.
 ## Contributing

 Control-M Python Client welcomes contribution, to do so, please open a pull request.